victorbrodsky/order-lab/README.md

 	Run Call Log test only: ./bin/simple-phpunit tests/Oleg/TestBundle/CalllogTest.php Run TRP test only: ./bin/simple-phpunit tests/Oleg/TestBundle/TrpTest.php
 	Run Fellowship test only: ./bin/simple-phpunit tests/Oleg/TestBundle/FellappTest.php

+	To run test on the server without existing data use TESTENV=nodata in front of ./bin/simple-phpunit: TESTENV=nodata ./bin/simple-phpunit

 ### Testing with casperjs on the original Dev server on the intranet: